 This is a family friendly event with many children in attendance.
 Large crowds, a long day and hot weather in combination will tire you out.
 Make sure you pace yourself, drink plenty of water, eat food and minimise sun exposure.
-The Mardi Gras Volunteers will be wearing purple shirts on the day, they are there to get you excited and help you enjoy the day.
-If you have a basic question or an urgent issue or problem they will be able to help you or find you suitable assistance.
+The Mardi Gras Volunteers will be wearing yellow shirts on the day, they are there to get you excited and help you enjoy the day.
+If you have a question or an urgent issue they will be able to help you or find you assistance.

 To ensure that everyone has a great day, there's a few key things that you should know about attending Fair Day:

 - Fair Day is a no smoking event.
 We ask that you smoke 10m away from the event site.